Go Back

 INSTRUCTIONS

-• Pre-heat your oven to 220°c (200°c for fan assisted oven, Gas Mark 7 or 425°F).
-Grease two baking sheets with a little butter and set aside.
+• Preheat your oven to 220°C (200°C for fan-assisted ovens, Gas Mark 7 or 425°F).
+Grease two baking tray with a little excess margarine/butter.
+Set aside.

-• Using the tips of your fingers, rub in the margarine/butter to the dry ingredients, again lifting as you do to allow air in.
-Continue until you have a sandy consistency.
+• Using the tips of your fingers, rub the margarine/butter into the dry ingredients, again lifting as you do to allow air in.
+Continue until the mixture is a sandy consistency.

 • Stir in the cherries and create a well in the middle.